ArchieMcM234/simple_speechmatics_lk_agent/README.md

 > **Note:** Go to the [Speechmatics website](https://docs.speechmatics.com) to sign up and get an API key.

-Add these lines to your `.env.local` file:
+Add these lines to your `.env` file:

 ```env
 SPEECHMATICS_API_KEY="<Your Speechmatics Key>"